semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 ### Overview

-Many funders and publishers now require you to get an [**ORCID**](https://orcid.org/) id: an ID that is unique to you and which comes with you wherever you go.
+Many funders and publishers now require you to get an [**ORCID**](https://orcid.org/) identifier: an id that is unique to you and which comes with you wherever you go.
 It eliminates *ambiguity* about your name so you can get full credit for your work.

-Do you have an ORCID?
+Do you have an ORCID id?
 Are you sure how best to use it?
-Bring your own device to this practical session and register for an ORCID, link it to your other accounts, and find out more.
+Bring your own device to this practical session and register for an ORCID id, link it to your other accounts, and find out more.

 - 1-1:30pm: overview, motivation and challenges, features
 - 1:30-2pm: register for an ORCID